Sent from: MAF Hong Kong

 Charlotte is excited about joining MAF – as a fellowship to serve isolated people through aviation and technology by the Love of God.
 She is grateful to the clouds of witnesses who have been encouraging her with affirmation and support in this faith journey (Heb 12:1).
 Her motto “our being will lead to our doing”.

-Charlotte’s first posting with MAF will be in South Sudan as Deputy Country Director and she is raising support to depart.
+Charlotte’s first posting with MAF will be in South Sudan as Deputy Country Director.

 Charlotte is graduate of the University of Hong Kong, Cranfield College of Aeronautics, China Graduate School of Theology and a member of Royal Aeronautical Society.
 Her home church in Hong Kong is St. Andrew’s at Tsim Sha Tsui.